I can’t believe the issue of revenue sharing models is still relevant today in the writing community, but here we are.

 BONUS: Keep in mind you can also create a paywall for your blog itself using membership plugins.
 You can put all content behind a paywall, or leave some of it free.
-Then you can simply set up a newsletter with a service like MooSend and have paying members of your site added to the newsletter to receive premium content in their inbox.
+Then you can simply set up a newsletter and have paying members of your site added to the newsletter to receive premium content in their inbox.
 This means your free content will still offer SEO value while being used to publicly promote your premium content.

 Another option in my case would be to use the Formidable Forms Pro plugin (which I use to run All Freelance Writing’s job board, writer directory, writers’ market collection, and more).

-While Formidable isn’t directly integrated with MooSend yet (they are with other email marketing services), I could set this up via Zapier when PayPal payments go through.
+While Formidable isn’t directly integrated my current email marketing service (they are with other email marketing services), I could set this up via Zapier when PayPal payments go through.
 And Formidable Forms would let me offer options like monthly subscriptions and one-time annual payments on the same form.
 It would also let me offer some subscription management options on the custom member-area page I built for subscribers (where they can also manage things like their writer directory profile or job ads they’ve posted).

 If I wanted to set up a traditional premium newsletter here, I’d very likely go with the Formidable Forms option simply because of the customization opportunity and the way I could integrate subscriptions into this site’s ecosystem.
 On another site, I’d stick to a basic Zapier integration.
 But in reality, I'd use the blog itself to lock down premium content with a membership plugin, then set those paying members up to receive the premium content via email while also making it visible to them on the blog if they logged in.
 Best of both worlds.